davestewart/extension-bus/README.md

 To use the popup bus, click the Extension's icon in the toolbar.

-Once the popup is open you can:
+Once the popup is open, or an extension page is loaded, you can:

 - click the buttons to call handlers on buses in other processes:
   - **Call All** – calls all registered and loaded buses